-Follow the chronicle of our trek across the great United States on two skinny tires to advocate for bike friendly roads and communities.
-Started in Key West on Feb 5, 2012 headed for San Francisco, we’ll be meeting with local bicycle advocates all along our route to combine our efforts in raising awareness for bike safety in their communities.
+The 2012 Ride America for Safe Routes Team trekked across the great United States on two skinny tires to advocate for bike friendly roads and communities.
+They started in Key West on Feb 5, 2012 and landed in San Francisco on April 30, meeting with local bicycle advocates all along our route to combine our efforts in raising awareness for bike safety in their communities.

 Jeanie Ward-Waller, Organizer, Head Mechanic

 Rides: Charge Filter Hi Cross steel frame bike.

 Bio: Jeanie, 29, is a civil engineer currently based in Washington DC.
 She recently completed a masters degree in Engineering for Sustainable Development with a thesis investigating methods to promote higher rates of cycling in US cities.
 Also passionate about getting kids outdoors and active, she took a break from engineering in 2011 to teach environmental education at the Mountain Institute in the mountains of West Virginia and to teach rock climbing in the DC area.
 A 2-time Ironman triathlete, Jeanie has spent countless hours in the saddle on unsafe and unfriendly roads, growing increasingly frenetic about making roads safe for all cyclists.

 Stephanie Palmer, Head Chef